mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 fullArticle.map(article >>> pure)
 ```

 Views are now looking super composable!
 However, `<>` has one disadvantage in that all of the views you compose together need to take the same kind of data.
-So for example, we cannot `<>` together our `siteHeader`, `mainContent` and `siteFooter` together since they each take a different type of data:
+So for example, we cannot `<>` our `siteHeader`, `mainContent` and `siteFooter` together since they each take different types of data:

 ```swift
 siteHeader